EtriHRIFace/Face-Dataset/README.md

 * Acceptance of this Agreement
 By downloading or otherwise accessing the Materials, Downloader represents his/her acceptance of the terms of this Agreement.
 * Modification of this Agreement
 Users may modify the terms of this Agreement at any time.
 However, any modifications to this Agreement will only be effective for downloads subsequent to such modification.
-No modifications will supersede any previous terms that were in effect at the time of the Downloader’s download.
+No modifications will supersede any previous terms that were in effect at the time of the Downloader’s download.<br>

 ## Acknowledgement